Last Friday (August 23, 2019), a very close friend of mine passed away.

 I wanted share the story with you.
 I have changed their names, of course, to protect their privacy.

-Last Friday (August 23, 2019), a very close friend of mine past away, and I wanted to share the story with you.
-I have changed their names, of course, to protect their privacy.
+Recently, a very close friend of mine passed away and I wanted to share the story with you.
+I have changed their names, of course, in order to protect their privacy.

-My wife, Becky (her real name), and I met Steve & Marcia on November 26, 2006.
+My wife, Becky (her real name), and I met Steve & Marcia 13 years ago.
 We had just moved from Elizabeth, CO to Monument, CO after building a spec home in Monument.
-The housing market collapsed and we had to move into the spec home we thought was going to be for someone else.
+The housing market collapsed, and we had to move into the spec home we thought was going to be for someone else.
 God had a different plan.
 Our current home would be easier to sell, so we put it on the market in place of the spec home.

-We met Steve & Marcia that Sunday at Fox Meadow Church, a non-denominational church plant, about two miles from the Monument home we reluctantly just moved into.
-They invited us out to lunch and we became lifelong friends.
+We met Steve & Marcia the following Sunday after our move at a local, non-denominational church, about two miles from the Monument home we reluctantly just moved into.
+They invited us out to lunch, and we became lifelong friends.
 We’ve had 100-200 meals together, taken day trips together, weekend trips together, and last summer, we spent 19 days together on a European vacation.

 In early 2014 Steve called me and asked if I would show Marcia and him how Fixed Indexed Annuities worked.
 Of course, I did.
 Afterwards, they rolled a significant portion of his 401(k) money into one.